1. WHO ARE ALBANY COUNTY CLEAN WATER ADVOCATES (ACCWA)?

 9. WHO OWNS THE WATER?

-While the land ownership is a mix of public and private, the Wyoming Constitution establishes public ownership of all waters in the state.
-The State has ownership of all the water in Wyoming.
-Use of that water is licensed to individuals, businesses, towns, etc. for specific purposes by the state.
+While the land ownership is a mix of public and private, the Wyoming Constitution establishes the State (public) as the owner of all waters in Wyoming.
+Use of that water is licensed to individuals, businesses, towns, etc. for specific purposes through the State Engineer’s Office.
 Similarly, state statute prohibits “the discharge of any pollution or waste into the waters of the state” without a permit.
 ACCWA feels that as long as folks can exercise their property rights without compromising the public water supply, they are free and welcome to do so.
-Issues arise when property owners dispose of wastewater into the public water supply.
+Issues arise when property owners dispose of wastewater or release other contaminants into the public water supply.

 10. WHO HAS AUTHORITY TO REGULATE FOR AQUIFER PROTECTION?

-The entire aquifer recharge area lies in Albany County and falls squarely under the land-use jurisdiction of the Albany County Commission, as authorized by Wyoming State Statute.
-A small portion of the recharge area (<10%) also falls within the City of Laramie, and is subject to City zoning and land use regulation.
-Thus, the elected body primarily responsible for protection of this groundwater supply for 86% of all county residents is the Albany County Commission.
+The entire aquifer recharge area lies within Albany County.
+The vast majority (over 90%) is under the land use authority of the Albany County Commission, with less than 10% under the jurisdiction of the City of Laramie.
+The elected body primarily responsible for protection of the groundwater supply for nearly all county residents is the Albany County Commission.

 11. WHAT ARE THE RISKS TO THE QUALITY OF OUR WATER SUPPLY?